If you're thinking about filing an asbestos lawsuit, one of your first questions is likely to be: "How much will I recover?"

 Your attorney might also try to recover damages for loss of enjoyment of life, such as activities you can no longer take part in because of your illness.

-Besides proving your injury, you need to prove that a defendant is liable.
-The better your evidence that you were exposed to asbestos because of a defendant's product or activities, the greater your chance of a settlement with that defendant.
+The better your evidence that you were exposed to asbestos because of a defendant's product or activities, the greater your chance of a fair settlement with that defendant.

 Need a lawyer?
 Start here.